Chapter 1: Introduction

 On Linux platforms, the Alliance Key Manager key retrieval library uses the OpenSSL library to create secure connections to the key server.
 You must install OpenSSL before attempting to use the key retrieval shared library.

 The example code in this document is written in Oracle’s PL/SQL language.
 Townsend Security supports a wide variety of development and language platforms.
-Please see the AKM Supplemental for other examples.
+Please see the AKM Evaluation Page for other examples.
 You will find examples of key retrieval for Java, Perl, PHP, C#, VBNET, COBOL, C/C++, and other development languages.

 3: Installing the AKM Key Retrieval Library